Working Together to Address Global Drug Safety Issues with Packaging and Labeling

 Michael R. Cohen, RPh, MS, ScD (hon.), DPS (hon.), FASHP, President, ISMP

-This activity is funded through an educational grant from Novartis.
+This activity is supported by Novartis.

 No continuing education credits are available for this activity.